What Is A Co-Borrower, And How Are They Different From A Co-Signer?

 Co-signing a loan inevitably comes with the risk of the primary borrower failing to make their payments.
 By taking financial responsibility for the loan in their stead, a co-signer stands to have their credit score damaged if they, too, have trouble paying the loan.

 - A co-borrower can improve one’s chances of qualifying for a loan.

-- Having a co-borrower can earn you lower APR and interest rates, as well as higher loan amounts.
+- Having a co-borrower can earn you a lower APR and interest rate as well as a higher loan amount.